Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Todd--Hirzebruch Identities and Characteristic Classes

-This is consistent with anticanonical hypersurfaces $X[c_1]$ being K3 surfaces as long as $\Td(X)\<=1$.
-This is true for all semi-Fano toric (complex algebraic) 3-folds $X$, but also includes the much more plentiful torus manifolds corresponding to flip-folded \mFn{s} with winding number $w(\pFn{X})\<=1$; see below.
+consistent with $Z_f\<\in X[c_1]$ being K3 surfaces as long as $\Td(X)\<=1$.
+This is true for all semi-Fano toric (complex-algebraic) 3-folds $X$, but also holds for torus manifolds corresponding to flip-folded multifans with winding number $w(\pFn{X})\<=1$; see below.
 The identity~\eqref{e:T24} involves a Chern invariant, $C_1C_2(X)$, which is not readily identified among the key standard results~\ref{i:C1}--\ref{i:C5} listed above.